ygorhora/mcp-sync-config/README.md

 brew install uv
 ```

-### 3. Claude Desktop
+### 3. Claude Code
-Ensure Claude Desktop is installed and has been run at least once to create the configuration file.
+Ensure Claude Code is installed and has been run at least once to create the configuration file.

 ## 📦 Installation